flash-oss/allserver/README.md

 - **The HTTP methods are a pain point of any REST API.**
   - Is it `POST` or `PUT` or `PATCH`?
 What if a route removes a permission to a file from a user, should it be `DELETE` or `POST`?
 I know it should be `POST`, but it's confusing to call `POST` when I need to REMOVE something.
 Protocol-level methods are never enough.
 - **The HTTP status codes are never enough and overly confusing.**
   - If a `user` record in the database is readonly, and you are trying to modify it, a typical server would reply `400 Bad Request`.
-However, the request is perfectly fine.
-It's the user state (data) is not fine.
+However, the request, the user data, the system are all perfectly fine.
+The HTTP statuses were not designed for you business logic errors.
 - **The GraphQL has great DX and tooling, but it's not a good fit for microservices.**
   - It adds too much complexity and is performance unfriendly (slow).
+Allserver is about simplicity, not complexity.
 - **Performance scaling**
   - When a performance scaling was needed I had to rewrite an entire service and client source code in multiple projects to a more performant network protocol implementation.
 This was a significant and avoidable time waste in my opinion.
 - **HTTP monitoring tools show business errors as alarms.**
   - I was trying to check if a user with email `bla@example.com` exists.
-REST reply is HTTP `404`.
+REST reply was HTTP `404`.
+It alarmed our monitoring tools.
 Whereas, I don't want that alarm.
 That's not an error, but a regular true/false check.
 I want to monitor only the "route not found" errors with ease.

 When calling a remote procedure I want something which: